Future Restorations – Future Partnerships

 1952 LaSaetta Show Car

 The LaSaetta was Italian for “Lightning Bolt” and debuted at the Michigan Motorama in 1952 making it one of America’s earliest fiberglass sports car.
-This one was found in Mt.
-Dora, Florida.
-While 12 of these were custom built to the order of each buyer, just 2 of LaSaetta’s are known to exist – both are owned by Undiscovered Classics.
+Twelve were built and just 2 LaSaetta’s are known to exist – both are owned by Undiscovered Classics.

 1955 Singer 4AD Race Car